Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Introduction

-Accuracy tests for MCMC methods are well established, and there are many metrics to evaluate the quality of the posterior distributions, such as the Gelman-Rubin statistic~\citep{gelman1992inference}, the effective sample size, and the integrated autocorrelation time.
+Convergence tests for MCMC methods, such as the Gelman-Rubin statistic~\citep{gelman1992inference}, the effective sample size and the integrated autocorrelation time, are well-established.
+However, these assess the diversity of samples rather than directly guaranteeing that the posterior is being sampled correctly.
 For SBI, testing for accuracy of the estimated posterior is often performed using coverage probabilities (but see also~\citet{2017arXiv170604599G}), relying on the evaluation of the density of the posteriors.~\citep{schall2012empirical, prangle2013diagnostic, cranmer2020frontier, hermans2021averting}.
 Coverage probabilities measure the proportion of the time that a certain interval contains the true parameter value.
-However, coverage probability calculations based on evaluations of the learned posterior distributions are not applicable to samples obtained from a generative model, where such evaluations are not available.
-Furthermore, and more importantly, these coverage probabilities tests are a necessary but not sufficient diagnostic to assess the accuracy of the estimated posterior.
+However, coverage probability calculations based on evaluations of the learned posterior distributions are not applicable to samples obtained from those generative models where such evaluations are not available, such as GANs and diffusion models.
+Furthermore, and more importantly, these coverage probability tests are a necessary but not sufficient diagnostic to assess the accuracy of the estimated posterior.

-Although other works have suggested alternative validation methods for SBI~\citep{talts2018validating, lueckmann2021benchmarking, dalmasso2020conditional, linhart2022validation, deistler2022truncated}, none of these can be applied for generative models on arbitrary dimensions when we do not have access to posterior evaluations.
+Other methods have been suggested as alternative validations for SBI~\citep{lueckmann2021benchmarking, dalmasso2020conditional, deistler2022truncated}.
+For example, Simulation-Based Callibration (SBC)~\citep{talts2018validating}, proposes an interesting technique that uses only samples, but can only be used for one-dimensional posteriors and not the full-dimensional space.
+Another method, proposed by \citet{linhart2022validation}, is an efficient way to assess posterior accuracy but is designed specifically for normalizing flows and cannot be applied in other inference settings.
+None of these methods can be applied to assess the accuracy of inference for high-dimensional variables.

-The goal is this paper is to introduce a framework for testing the accuracy of parameter inference using only samples from the true joint distribution of the data $x$ and the parameters of interest $\theta$, $p(x, \theta)$, and samples from the estimated posterior distribution $\hat{p}(\theta | x)$.
-We begin by introducing all necessary notation in~\cref{sec:formalism}.
-We then introduce our method in~\cref{sec:method}.
-We present our experiments in~\cref{sec:experiments}, and summarize our findings in~\cref{sec:conc}.
-An example implementation of our code is available upon request.
+The goal is this paper is to introduce a framework for testing the accuracy of parameter inference using only samples from the true joint distribution of data $x$ and the parameters of interest $\theta$, $p(x, \theta)$, and samples from the estimated posterior distribution $\hat{p}(\theta | x)$.